ProfLehman/cs111_spring_2026/misc/cs111_spring_2026_syllabus.md

 loops, decision structures, arrays and methods.
 Attention is given to good programming style and problem-solving techniques for program design, coding, documentation, debugging and testing. *(3 credit hours; fall/spring/summer)*

+This course integrates computing concepts and Python programming to build data-focused problem-solving skills for data analytics, prepare students for future coding courses, and provide practical Python literacy for all majors.

 ---

 ## Learning Outcomes